WVURAIL/dspira/tools/lesson-preparation-review.md

 These checks support the mode-switching instructions and correct the old 20 K baseline statement.
 They do not establish receiver performance, full scheduler behavior, sky calibration accuracy, or agreement with the video.
-The hardware and video review remains tracked in [issue 32](https://github.com/WVURAIL/dspira/issues/32).
+Hardware and video instructions still need review with the equipment used in class.
-Lesson timing and classroom confirmation remain tracked in [issue 33](https://github.com/WVURAIL/dspira/issues/33).
+Lesson timing and classroom preparation still need confirmation from educators.